j-quadrifrons/archivecon.org/content/home/services/rules.md

 * Our panels will be given a NSFW tag if applicable, and panelists are free to choose content warnings.
 However, they are also free not to, so please ensure you curate your experience responsibly.
 * We are against harassment and fandom puritanism - if these do not align with your beliefs, then this may not be the convention for you.

 If you see any behaviour that breaks the above rules, or makes you uncomfortable, let us know!
-Either email us at {{< email >}} message us on Twitter or Tumblr, or @ one of the staff on Discord.
+Either email us at {{< email >}} message us on Bluesky or Tumblr, or @ one of the staff on Discord.